 5. What is a high Spam Score in SEO?

-A right Spam Score is typically between 0% and 30%.
-Here's a brief breakdown:
+A good Spam Score is typically between 0% and 30%.
+Here's a quick breakdown:

 • 0-30% (Low Risk): Generally safe